 The use of seismic data by oil and gas companies in exploration and development activities greatly enhances their chances for success.
 As a result, seismic data is essential information in the oil and natural gas exploration and development business.
-Pulse owns the second largest licensable seismic data library in Canada, currently consisting of approximately 28,300 square kilometres of 3D seismic and 340,000 kilometres of 2D seismic.
+Pulse owns the second largest licensable seismic data library in Canada, currently consisting of approximately 28,956 square kilometres of 3D seismic and 450,000 kilometres of 2D seismic.

-Based upon information available to Pulse, its competitive position against its direct competitors in the Western Canadian seismic data library business is estimated to be as follows:
+Based upon information available to Pulse, its competitive position against other companies owning data libraries in the Western Canadian seismic data library business is estimated to be as follows:

-The western Canadian geophysical services industry is fragmented and is comprised of a full spectrum of service providers from large multi-national full service companies to single proprietorship owners of seismic data.
+The Western Canadian geophysical services industry is fragmented and is comprised of a full spectrum of service providers from large multi-national full service companies to single proprietorship owners of seismic data.
 Unlike full-service companies, which own and operate equipment and field crews for the purposes of seismic data acquisition and seismic data processing, Pulse's focus remains on the procurement of seismic data by purchasing existing data and developing new participation surveys through the use of contracted equipment and crews as well as the marketing and management of its seismic data library.

-The western Canadian geophysical services industry is highly competitive and price sensitive.
+The Western Canadian geophysical services industry is highly competitive and price sensitive.
 Pulse competes with other companies which may have greater financial resources, and certain of which are large international geophysical services companies that offer a wider array of geophysical services to their clients than Pulse.
-The Company also competes with other companies that acquire, market and license seismic data, that maintain their own seismic data libraries, and that compete against Pulse in shooting participation surveys and licensing seismic data to their customers.
-Other data library companies may be prepared to sell competing seismic data for less than Pulse, and other participation survey companies may be prepared to proceed with participation surveys with lower levels of pre-funding than Pulse.
+The Company also competes with other companies that acquire, market and license seismic data, that maintain their own seismic data libraries, and that compete against Pulse in shooting participation surveys and licensing seismic data for less than Pulse, and other participation survey companies may be prepared to proceed with participation surveys with lower levels of pre-funding than Pulse.
 The Company also competes against oil and gas companies that may choose to license their own proprietary seismic data to customers.